-In the road map published before the EU referendum, the Government committed to reform some aspects of business rates, which we welcome.
+In the road map published before the EU referendum, the Government committed to reform some aspects of business rates, which we welcomed.
 However, further action is needed for businesses to effectively plan and invest.
 An important component of an updated road map should be a timetable to gradually reduce the disproportionate burden of business rates and commit to fundamentally reforming business rates alongside the entirety of business taxation.

 Freeze 2018 rates and bring forward the switch from RPI indexation to CPI